 The government cannot quash or coerce speech, establish religion or prevent its exercise.
 If state legislators and regulators learn these principles, taxpayers will not have to foot the bill for yet another needless trip to the U.S. Supreme Court.

 The judge agreed with the plaintiffs, the Association of Home Appliance Manufacturers, that the law likely infringes on their First Amendment freedoms.
 “The court disagrees that the labeling requirement merely enables customers to access information — the only reason customers can access this information is because the State compels peddlers of gas stoves to speak it,” the court ruled.
-“Further
+“Further … whether the information is truthful and accurate is subject to substantial disagreement within the scientific community.”

 In addition to familiarizing themselves with the Association of Home Appliance Manufacturers v.
-Weiser decision, legislators will want to read the Supreme Court¶¶Òőap 2023 decision in the Colorado case and the cases it cites as homework.
+Weiser decision, legislators will want to read the Supreme Court¶¶Ňőap 2023 decision in the Colorado case and the cases it cites as homework.

 Lesson two: The government cannot abridge free speech by censoring it.
 Earlier this year, Kaley Chiles, a licensed professional counselor, defended her First Amendment rights to the Supreme Court.
 A 2019 law prohibits counselors from helping clients come to terms with their biological sex through talk therapy.
 The law threatens counselors with thousands of dollars in fines and a potential loss of license unless they stick to government-approved speech.
 Based on the justices’ questions during oral argument, the Colorado law is likely to be struck down.